openwisp/openwisp-monitoring/docs/user/available-checks.rst

 <#openwisp_monitoring_iperf3_check_config>`_ setting.

-**Note:** When setting :ref:`OPENWISP_MONITORING_AUTO_IPERF3 <openwisp_monitoring_auto_iperf3>`  to ``True``, you may need to update the :ref:`metric configuration <add-checks-and-alert-settings-from-the-device-page>` to enable alerts for the iperf3 check.
+**Note:** When setting :ref:`OPENWISP_MONITORING_AUTO_IPERF3 <openwisp_monitoring_auto_iperf3>`  to ``True``, you may need to update the :ref:`metric configuration <Adding Checks and Alert settings from the device page>` to enable alerts for the iperf3 check.